Crying Macho Man

 Crying Macho Man is an online comic strip created by Jose Cabrera and updated weekly on his official website.
 Making its online debut in August 2005, the comic is best known for its satirical views on politics, the media, popular culture, and Latin machismo.
-The series has garnered enough popularity and media attention for a published compilation release in 2007 with future collections in development.
+A compilation of the series was released in 2007.

 History

-Prior to the creation of Crying Macho Man, Cabrera had made his first venture in to comics with the semi-autobiographical series JOSE: Life According to Jose Cabrera.
-He soon abandoned the project however, finding it to be boring and tedious to write about his daily life, and moved on to a series of strips entitled The Adventures of Abusive Stepfather.
-Although not directly related, the comic's absurd sense of humor directly influenced the development of Crying Macho Man.
-Originally a joke amongst friends, Crying Macho Man has garnered enough popularity for Cabrera to maintain an official website, which he updates weekly.
-A compilation of the original series was released in 2007 entitled, The Premiere Crying Macho Man Collection: Prime Cut.
+Cabrera's first venture into comics was the semi-autobiographical series JOSE: Life According to Jose Cabrera, followed by a series of strips entitled The Adventures of Abusive Stepfather.
+Although not directly related, the comic's absurd humor directly influenced the development of Crying Macho Man.
+A compilation of the original series was released in 2007, entitled The Premiere Crying Macho Man Collection: Prime Cut.
 A second book, You So Loco!, was released in May 2008.